 Protecting Children from radicalisation.

 County lines is when criminals from major cities such as Liverpool, Manchester, London and Birmingham expand their drug networks to other areas of the country.
-This activity brings violence, exploitation and abuse to rural communities. ...
-County line networks are having a massive impact on rural counties.
+This activity brings violence, exploitation and abuse to rural communities.
+County line networks have a massive impact on rural counties.